TBD54566975/did-dht/spec/spec.md

 return the document.
 If the records are not found in the DHT, the [[ref:Gateway]] ****MAY**** fall back to its local storage.
 If the DNS Packets contain a `_typ._did.` record, the [[ref:Gateway]] ****MUST**** return the type index.

-This API is returns a `pkarr` property which matches the payload of a [Pkarr Get Request](https://github.com/Nuhvi/pkarr/blob/main/design/relays.md#get), when encoded as an unpadded base64URL string.
-Implementers are ****RECOMMENDED**** to verify the integrity of the response using the `pkarr` data and reconstruct the DID Document themselves.
+This API is returns a `dht` property which matches the payload of a [Relay GET Request](#relay), when encoded as an unpadded base64URL string.
+Implementers are ****RECOMMENDED**** to verify the integrity of the response using the `dht` data and reconstruct the DID Document themselves.
 The `did` property is provided as a utility which, without independent verification,
 ****SHOULD NOT**** be trusted.

 ##### Historical Resolution